 The amount of your Federal student loan is listed on your award letter.
 Students borrowing federal student loans are required to attend a loan counseling workshop.
 Contact the Financial Aid Office to sign up for a workshop.

 The amount of scholarship money you received for this academic year is listed.

-If you are or were in the Americorps program an earned educational benefits, the funds you are redeeming for this year are listed on your financial aid record
+If you are or were in the Americorps program and earned educational benefits, the funds you are redeeming for this year are listed as part of your financial aid award.

 Students who were in the California Foster Care system may be eligible for up to $5000 per year in additional grant assistance.